Stormwater Rate FAQ

 It is the goal of the City of Yelm to keep stormwater utility rates as low as possible for our customers.
 Stormwater utility rates ensure safe management of runoff from roads, driveways, parking lots, rooftops and other surfaces that prevent water from soaking into the ground or into our landscape during storms.

-How much is my stormwater service charge?
+How much is my stormwater service charge in 2020?

 What is polluted stormwater runoff?